Updated July 25, 2023

 Some of the Limitations are:

 Portfolio OAS is usually calculated as a weighted average of OASs of component securities where weight is assigned based on the market price of securities.
 However, the greatest risk for an investor for embedded option bonds is a change in the interest rate and prepayment risk (which may lead to the early retirement of their investments before the scheduled period), so the weight assigned to the security should be a combination of duration and market price.

 Some of the Important points are:

-- OAS uses a number of scenarios carrying the possibility of numerous interest rate paths, different interest rate levels which are calibrated to the security yield curve to determine the cash flows along those paths and then the result is used in arriving the price of a security.
+- OAS utilizes multiple scenarios with various interest rate paths and levels calibrated to security yield curve to determine cash flows.
+Then the result is used in arriving at the price of a security.

-- Two Mortgage-backed bonds with the same estimated maturity but with two different OAS Spread will provide different return i.e. bond with the higher OAS will be selling at a lower price as compared to bond with lower OAS and hence investor should consider earlier bond to maximize potential return.
+- Two Mortgage-backed bonds with the same estimated maturity but with two different OAS spreads will provide different returns, i.e., bonds with the higher OAS will be selling at a lower price than bonds with a lower OAS.
+Hence, investors should consider earlier bonds to maximize potential return.

-Despite involving complex calculations and dependence on sophisticated models, OAS has turned out to be an analytical tool and more superior to traditional methods for evaluating embedded securities.
+Despite complex calculations and dependence on sophisticated models, OAS has become an analytical tool superior to traditional methods for evaluating embedded securities.